What would you do if you could write 10,000 words a day to kick you content into high gear?

 Circling back to The Productivity Project, Chris Bailey also mentions biological primetime.
 Everyone has a biological primetime, the timeframe in which it’s easiest for us to enter our working flow.
 For me, my biological primetime is early in the morning.
 For others, their biological primetime is in the afternoon or evening.

 Think about how you work to determine your biological primetime.
 That is when you need to write your content.
-During this primetime, it’s much easier to write 10K words.
+During this primetime, it’s much easier to write 10,000 words a day.

 To actually find your primetime, you need to track your entire day, from what tasks you completed to how often you procrastinated.
 If you do this for a week, you will discover your biological primetime.